Children are Priceless Passenger (CAPP) Program

 If you would like to attend a CAPP class instead of paying the fine you must contact the Flagstaff Municipal Court prior to the court date indicated on your citation.
 You will then be given an extension of 45 days to contact the class provider and complete the class.

 You will receive a certificate when you complete the class.
-The certificate of completion MUST be received by the court by the end of the 45 day extension.
-No further extensions will be granted.
-Failure to provide proof of completion will result in a default judgement, additional fines and fees and possible MVD driver's license suspension.
+The certificate of completion MUST be received by the court by the end of the extension.
+Failure to provide proof of completion will result in a default judgement, additional fines and fees.